smallg0at/BJUTChat/README.md

 A simple & experimental chat application tailored for university uses, mainly Python-based, with Curve25519 encryption support.

-Project is no longer maintained, and you are free to clone in compliance to the license.
+Project is no longer maintained, and you are free to clone & modify in compliance to the license.

 ## Features